Skip to main content

 NFC module (PN532)Secure access to stored coins33.19 RON

-12V Universal Power Supply AdapterAdapter for powering coin selector15 RON
+12V Universal Power Supply AdapterAdapter for powering coin selector + other components15 RON

-Low-Voltage Source ModuleFor future using 12V adapter as single voltage supply for all components (instead of battery)24.99 RON
+Low-Voltage Source ModuleFor using 12V adapter as single voltage supply for all components24.99 RON

 Wiring and misc.Jumper wires, breadboards, connectors-